lformaggia/Pacs_BGLgeom_Ilaria_Mattia/network_diffusion/README.md

 make doc
 ```

-This command will produce two type of documentation: LaTeX and html.
+This command will produce two type of documentations: LaTeX and html.
 To view the Latex documentation, type:
 ```
 evince doc/latex/refman.pdf
 ```

-To open the html documentation, go to `doc/html`, search for the file
-`index.html` and open it with your browser.

 To open the html documentation, go to `doc/html`, search for the file
 `index.html` and open it with your browser.